SOFÍA BASSI

 Bio

 Sofía Celorio Mendoza (1913–1998) was a Mexican painter and writer whose work fused surrealism with alchemical symbolism, making her a distinctive voice in 20th-century Mexican art.
 A contemporary of Leonora Carrington and Remedios Varo, Bassi shared their interest in the occult and otherworldly imagery.
-However, while Carrington and Varo often conveyed personal mythologies through intricate symbolism and surrealist narrative, Bassi’s approach was more expansive and abstract, crafting vast dreamlike landscapes filled with floating castles, spectral figures, and alchemical symbolism that evoke spiritual ascension and inner transformation.
+However, while Carrington and Varo often conveyed personal mythologies through intricate symbolism and surrealist narrative, Bassi’s approach was more expansive and abstract, crafting vast dreamlike landscapes filled with floating castles, spectral figures, and alchemical symbolism that evoke spiritual and personal transformation.

 Born to a Spanish father and a Mexican mother, Bassi grew up in a conventional and stable household in Córdoba, Veracruz.
 She studied philosophy for two years at the National Autonomous University of Mexico (UNAM), and although she received no formal artistic training, she developed her visual language as a self-taught artist.
-She first married the Belgian aristocrat Hadelin Diericx at a young age, with whom she lived in Europe before returning to Mexico.
-Her second marriage was to the Italian Gianfranco Bassi, an economist and chemical industrialist from a noble family, whose surname she adopted as her artistic name.
 Remarkably, she began painting at the age of 51, launching a prolific career that would include around 90 solo exhibitions and participation in 165 group shows across Mexico and internationally.

 Throughout her life, Bassi claimed to be accompanied during her creative hours by a goblin named Alfolí, who, according to her, had also been a companion of Franz Anton Mesmer—the eighteenth-century physician who theorized “animal magnetism,” or the natural energetic connection between all living and non-living things.
 Alfolí served not only as a spiritual presence but also as a narrative figure in her literary work.
-Bassi wrote a series of children’s stories in which a young girl named Sofía meets Alfolí and embarks on magical journeys through enchanted lands, blending autobiographical fantasy with esoteric allegory.

 Over the course of her career, Bassi painted three murals.
 One of them was created while in prison in Acapulco, in collaboration with José Luis Cuevas, Alberto Gironella, Rafael Coronel, and Francisco Corzas; her section, titled La Calumnia (The Slander), expressed the emotional crisis she was undergoing.
 In 1970, she completed Primero mi patria, luego mi vida (First My Homeland, Then My Life), a patriotic work in Venetian mosaic, and in 1993, she painted Sabiduría es la paz (Wisdom is Peace), located in the Antonio Caso Library at the Faculty of Law, UNAM.